 According to the law, individuals and organizations sanctioned for administrative violations must comply with the sanctioning decision within 10 days from the date of receipt of the decision on sanctioning of administrative violations.
 In case the decision on sanctioning of administrative violations has an execution time limit of more than 10 days, such time limit shall be followed (Clause 1, Article 73 of the Law on Handling Administrative Violations in 2012).
 However, when individuals or organizations encounter difficult economic conditions and circumstances due to disasters or epidemics, the execution of the decision on fines may be postponed (Article 76 of the Law on Handling Administrative Violations in 2012).
 In addition to the postponement of the execution of the fine decision, the individual subject to the expulsion sanction is also entitled to postpone the execution of the expulsion sanctioning decision in case of serious illness, emergency or health reasons (Article 9 of Decree No. 112/2013/ND-CP stipulating the sanctioning of expulsion, measures of temporary detention and escort of violators according to administrative procedures).
-The provision on postponing the execution of the individuals and organizations being sanctioned, creating favorable conditions for them physically and mentally so that they can execute these sanctioning forms.
+The provision on postponing the execution of the sanctioning decision also shows the humane element in ensuring the rights of the individuals and organizations being sanctioned, creating favorable conditions for them physically and mentally so that they can execute these sanctioning forms.